stellar-deprecated/docs/guides/things-to-build.md

     - `amount XLM charged`
     - `amount of XLM this key has left`

 Your app can publish its Stellar toll address for payments.
-When someone tries to use your service, the server has them authenticate their public key and calls `charge` on the Toll Collector to decrements the consumer's balance in the DB.
+When someone tries to use your service, the server has them authenticate their public key and calls `charge` on the Toll Collector to decrement the consumer's balance in the DB.
 You can send the consumer a message when their balance is zero.

 # Multisig Coordinator
 A web application that facilitates creating multisig transactions.
 Typically you must coordinate between several parties to generate a transaction for an account protected by multisig.
 This site would make this process much easier and allow you to coordinate in cases where you don't know the other party.